xxl4tomxu98/learn-you-from-text/README.md

 # Big5-Personality-React-Flask
 It's a project on which we can build a React app and call endpoints to make predictions.
-The data is downloaded originally from Kaggle of the big5 personalities "IPIP-FFM-data-8Nov2018"
+The models used are a Random Forest Regressor and a Random Forest Classifier.
+The models are trained on a dataset from the myPersonality project (https://sites.google.com/michalkosinski.com/mypersonality).
+Models produce a predicted personality score, using the regression model, and a probability of the binary class, using the classification model, for each personality trait.

 ## Technologies